Main Menu

 How Much Citric Acid is Enough?

-Though the right amount of citric acid is a good thing, too much is a bad thing.
-Excess citric acid in the system can make the blood too acidic.
-Blood may also become too acidic due to high sugar, fat, or protein intake.
 This usually occurs in older people who no longer need to eat the same quantities of food they ate when they were younger, but continue to do so.
 When the blood becomes to acidic, the body "borrows" the alkaline minerals calcium and magnesium from it's skeletal system and teeth.
 Eventually, if this condition persists, the bones become so weak that they break due to a minor fall.
 A diet full of fresh, whole foods will help combat this weakening of the bones.

-How much citric acid is enough?
-The amount that's right for you will be determined, in the long run, by your age and level of activity.
-Activity helps metabolize citric acid.
-This is because, like sugars, citric acid is metabolized more quickly and thoroughly with activity.
 Generally speaking, younger people metabolize citric acid better and easier than older people.
 So, unless you are an adult who is quite active physically, it might be a good idea to limit consumption of citrus fruits and juices to three or four six ounce servings per week.

 What is the Benefits of Tartaric Acid?